AlphaZeroScaling/AlphaZero-Scaling/README.md

 - `matches_self_checkpoint.py` is used to run matches on an agent slice, running games between all pairs of checkpoints of a single agent.

 The Elo scores presented in the paper can be replicated by running matches on all training slices and all agent slices, then feeding all match results to BayesElo.
 We matched every player pair for 800 games.

+To generate Elo scores relative to the game solver benchmarks, you should use `matches_solver.py`.
+Instructions on how to set up the solvers is provided in `solver_bot.py` and `pentago_solver.py`, where the solver players are implemented.
+The resulting matches vector should be fed to BayesElo.

+FLOPs counts for all models were generated with `get_flops.py`.

+The main part of the code, where we implemented all functionalities missing in OpenSpiel, is found in `AZ_helper_lib.py`.

 ## Data
 All models trained on Connect Four and Pentago are available in an individual release.